Peeragogy/Peeragogy_ChatBot/doc/flows/V1.3_flow/ Mini-Changelog v1.3.md

 - Explicit instruction to use `pyria_loop_full` when user mentions "Pyria"
 - Descriptions refined to improve tool matching logic

-## 🔐 Production Readiness
-- Final structure validated by Perplexity AI
-- Safe to deploy for testing and real-time use

-from datetime import date
-from pathlib import Path

-# Contenuto del report in formato Markdown
-report_md = f"""\
-# PeeragogyBot – Versione {date.today().isoformat()} (v1.3 Final)
+# PeeragogyBot – Version {date.today().isoformat()} (v1.3 Final)

-## 🚀 Descrizione generale
+## 🚀 Overview
-Questa versione rappresenta il primo loop cognitivo completo tra **PeeragogyBot** (basato su Flowise) e **Pyria-API** (Assistant reale su OpenAI Platform).
-Tutti i componenti sono stati ottimizzati, puliti e verificati in modalità Super Coding Assistant.
+This release represents the first complete cognitive loop between **PeeragogyBot** (based on Flowise) and **Pyria-API** (real Assistant on OpenAI Platform).
+All components have been optimized, cleaned and verified in Super Coding Assistant mode.

 ---

-## ✅ Miglioramenti principali
+## ✅ Major improvements

-### 🔁 Loop Cognitivo
+### 🔁 Cognitive Loop
-- Implementato il custom tool `pyria_loop_full` che esegue:
+- Implemented the custom tool `pyria_loop_full` that performs:
-  - creazione del thread via API
+- thread creation via API
-  - invio messaggio
+- message sending
-  - avvio run
+- start run
-  - polling per risposta
+- polling for response
-  - recupero del messaggio finale
+- final message fetching
-  - cleanup automatico del thread
+- automatic thread cleanup

-### 🧠 ToolAgent aggiornato
+### 🧠 ToolAgent updated
-- `strictToolCalling` attivato per garantire selezione solo via tools
+- `strictToolCalling` enabled to guarantee selection only via tools
-- Tool description esplicita per `pyria_loop_full` con trigger su parola “Pyria”
+- Explicit tool description for `pyria_loop_full` with trigger on word “Pyria”
-- Rimosso `chainTool_1` (proxy Pyria simulata)
+- Removed `chainTool_1` (simulated Pyria proxy)
-- Pulizia tool obsoleti: `customTool_0`, `_1`, `_2` rimossi
+- Cleanup obsolete tools: `customTool_0`, `_1`, `_2` removed

-### 🔐 Sicurezza e gestione ambienti
+### 🔐 Security and Environment Management
-- Assistant ID e API Key gestiti via `process.env`
+- Assistant ID and API Key managed via `process.env`
-- Logging dettagliato di ogni step con output in `logs` e `meta`
+- Detailed logging of each step with output in `logs` and `meta`
-- Catching errori migliorato con messaggi umani + `hint`
+- Improved error catching with human messages + `hint`

 ---

-## 🧪 Testing e fallback
+## 🧪 Testing and fallback
-- Prompt di test consigliato: `Pyria, can you reflect on what it means to learn in silence?`
+- Suggested test prompt: `Pyria, can you reflect on what it means to learn in silence?`
-- ToolAgent in grado di selezionare `pyria_loop_full` solo in contesto coerente
+- ToolAgent able to select `pyria_loop_full` only in coherent context
-- Messaggio fallback previsto in caso di errore o mancata chiamata API
+- Fallback message expected in case of error or missed API call

 ---

-## 📦 Pronto per:
+## 📦 Ready for:
-- Testing avanzato
+- Advanced testing
-- Deploy limitato o pubblico
-- Monitoraggio log e prestazioni
+- Limited or public deployment
+- Log and performance monitoring
-- Integrazione futura con GPT-4o, multimodalità e output visivo migliorato
+- Future integration with GPT-4o, multimodality and improved visual output

 ---

-## 📌 To-do futuri (v1.4)
+## 📌 Future to-dos (v1.4)
-- Differenziazione visiva delle risposte da Pyria
+- Visual differentiation of responses from Pyria
-- Statistiche di utilizzo tool + dashboard
+- Tool usage statistics + dashboard
-- Modalità fallback con `pyria_sim` solo in assenza di rete/API
+- Fallback mode with `pyria_sim` only in absence of network/API
-- Integrazione Whisper / Audio
+- Whisper / Audio integration
-- Publishing automatico log conversazioni via Notion/Supabase
+- Automatic publishing of conversation logs via Notion/Supabase

-—

-> Report generato con 🧠 + 🤖 da Gino – Super Coding Assistant
-"""

-# Salva come file .md
-report_path = Path("/mnt/data/PeeragogyBot_v1.3_Report.md")
-report_path.write_text(report_md)

 report_path.name